Amy Dunbar, Macalester College Ph.D., University of Texas at Austin

 Ricki Livingston, MBA, Campbell School of Business, Berry College; MS Accounting, University of Connecticut School of Business

 Ricki joined the University of Connecticut in 2014 and currently serves as Instructor In-Residence for the Accounting Department.

 Prior to joining the Accounting faculty at UConn, Ricki Livingston taught with the accounting faculty at Berry College in Rome, GA.
 From 2009 until 2012, she worked as the Senior Manager of Accounting and Finance at Berry College Enterprises, where she developed, implemented, and supervised various accounting systems.
 In addition, Ricki has experience as an independent financial accounting consultant to local businesses in the greater Rome area.
 She served for 23 years in an administrative capacity for a local community outreach center and continues to provide financial literacy education to underserved populations in Uganda.

-At the graduate level, Ricki teaches Financial Reporting I, Financial Reporting II, Contemporary Issues in Financial Reporting & Analysis and Understanding the Responsibilities in the Accounting Profession in both the Master of Science in Accounting program and Advanced Business Certificate in Accounting Analytics at UConn.
-At the undergraduate level, she teaches Intermediate Accounting II.
+Ricki teaches Financial Reporting I, Financial Reporting II for the Fundamentals in Accounting Graduate Certificate and Contemporary Issues in Financial Reporting & Analysis and Understanding the Responsibilities in the Accounting Profession in both the Master of Science in Accounting program and Advanced Business Certificate in Accounting Analytics.
+On an undergraduate level she teaches Intermediate II.